Skip Navigation or Skip to Content

 Instructor: Edna Blanchard

-For beginners, intermediates, and those who just want to get together to paint while inspiring others, bring a brush and join the class.
+Beginners, intermediates, and those who just want to get together to paint while inspiring others: bring a brush and join the class!
 The weekly sessions consist of a demonstration, time to paint and ask questions, and the opportunity to share individual projects.
 Basic watercolor supplies are required.
-LIMIT 18
+LIMIT 20

 If you have registration questions, please contact the US Program Office: (218) 726-7637usask@d.umn.edu